AI search bypass visualization showing how AI answers circumvent traditional homepage entry points representing death

 Designing for Fragmented Brand Encounters

 AI-mediated discovery creates fragmented brand encounters where different users experience different aspects of your brand through different pages — with no guaranteed common touchpoint.
 One user encounters your brand through a tutorial article.
 Another discovers you through an opinion piece.
 A third finds you through a FAQ answer.
 Each encounter must independently establish your brand's core value proposition.
+The approach described in The Attention Economy is Dead.
+Welcome to the Inference Economy. reinforces this point.

 The DSF Distributed Brand Architecture model addresses this by embedding three consistent brand elements on every page: a standardized brand identity block (logo, tagline, and core service descriptor), a consistent entity declaration in JSON-LD (Organization schema with identical attributes on every page), and a universal contact section (providing the same four contact channels regardless of which page the user lands on).
 These three elements ensure brand coherence across fragmented discovery paths.